Charts / Trends

 How should it look?

-In an ideal world, you should not wake up at all during sleep.
-This means a flat line at the bottom.
+In an ideal world, you should not wake up at all during sleep -this means a flat line at the bottom.

-1.8.
+1.10.
 Efficiency

 trend efficiency